-This is section 2 of the Isolation Certificate and records all permits issued for work involving the specified isolations.
+This is section 2 of the Isolation Certificate and records all permits issued for work involving the specified isolations and is completed by the Permit Issuer in conjunction with the Permit Reciever.
 This section records the details of when a permit is registered as issued associated with the IC.
 It records the date of registration, type of permit, permit number, PICWS's name and if applicable the PICWS/PR lock number applied to a lock box.
 This section is also used to record when a permit is cancelled and is therefore no longer registered on the Master Isolation Register.